What to watch as Trump, DeSantis, Pence speak at North Carolina GOP convention

 Observers will be watching closely to see if DeSantis and Pence use the state GOP convention to separate themselves from the former president, and even to see if they attack him directly.

-DeSantis has taken jabs at Trump as well, claiming that the former president is “running to the left” and pointed to the fact that Trump and his family moved to Florida during the pandemic.
-At one point, the governor pointed out that Trump “used to say how great Florida was” following the former president’s criticism of how the state fared during the COVID-19 pandemic.
+DeSantis has taken jabs at Trump as well, claiming the former president is “running to the left” and pointing to the fact Trump and his family moved to Florida during the pandemic.
+At one point, the governor mentioned how Trump “used to say how great Florida was” following the former president’s criticism of how the state fared during the COVID-19 pandemic.

 “The American people must know that leaders in the Republican Party will keep our oath to support and defend the Constitution, even when it is not in our political interests,” Pence said, referring to efforts to overturn the 2020 election results.